 We at Catalyst want to celebrate bodies of all types, and for folks that are queer, trans, and genderfluid or non-binary, these bride-centric ideas of femininity that have come with bridal boudoir simply don’t apply.
 That doesn’t mean we want to banish boudoir.
 Quite the contrary, in fact.
 We want to see it reclaimed.

 We want to see couples engaged in boudoir sessions together.
-We want to see male-bodied people participating in solo boudoir shoots, even in what are considered traditional “feminine” poses.
+We want to see more masculine folks participating in solo boudoir shoots, even in what are considered traditional “feminine” poses.
 We want to see the bodies of people of color celebrated, not commodified.
 We want to see bodies that have been through trauma and have remained strong and beautiful.
 We want to celebrate bodies of all shapes, sizes, ages, and abilities.
 We want to see boudoir as a tool for self love and self reflection.
 We want bodies to be seen as whole and beautiful, not something to be rated or hyper-sexualized.

 We want to see women, queer folks, and trans folks behind the camera.
 We want to banish the male gaze.